melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 ```

 - `initialData`: for when the complete initial data is available in the application (it is persisted to the cache and "counts" towards the staleTime)
-- `placeholderData`: for when only partial initial data is available in the application (it is _not_ persisted to the cache _not_ "counted" towards the staleTime)
+- `placeholderData`: for when only partial initial data or old/previous is available in the application (it is _not_ persisted to the cache _not_ "counted" towards the staleTime). `placeholderData` also accepts a function which is passed the previous state of the query in order to display in the application while new data is fetching, which can be useful for pagination. `isPlaceholderData` is exposed as a property to apply condition logic / styling when the placehold cache is in use.

 ## References